-- ¶2.
-While under investigation or pending the outcome of the trial, if the accused requests a letter of dismissal from the Church [Section 208] same shall be granted without protest, and the case shall thereupon end. - ¶3.
+¶2.
+While under investigation or pending the outcome of the trial, if the accused requests a Letter of Withdrawal from the church [Section 208, ¶3] same shall be granted without protest, and the case shall thereupon end.

+¶3.
 Failure or refusal of the accused to appear for trial after due notice, as provided for above, shall be deemed sufficient cause for summary dismissal.